tylerwillis/super-tortoise/content/pages/posts/read-stoicism.md

   type: stackbit_page_meta
 layout: post
 ---
 Graduation season is coming up, and with it, some great advice will be handed down via the time-honored tradition of commencement addresses.
-If I tapped to share my best advice, I’d want to pick something pithy enough to stick, but important enough to share *— *my personal version of [Wear Sunscreen](https://www.youtube.com/watch?v=sTJ7AzBIJoI).Here’s the best advice I could give on becoming more resilient, happier, and more successful: **Read Stoicism**.*A quick note before we get started — I don’t have quite the talent for brevity that *[*Mary Schmich*](https://www.youtube.com/watch?v=sTJ7AzBIJoI)* had when she penned “wear sunscreen.”
+If I tapped to share my best advice, I’d want to pick something pithy enough to stick, but important enough to share *— *my personal version of [Wear Sunscreen](https://www.youtube.com/watch?v=sTJ7AzBIJoI).

+Here’s the best advice I could give on becoming more resilient, happier, and more successful: **Read Stoicism**.

+*A quick note before we get started — I don’t have quite the talent for brevity that *[*Mary Schmich*](https://www.youtube.com/watch?v=sTJ7AzBIJoI)* had when she penned “wear sunscreen.”
 So this essay may be on the long side.
 I apologize in advance.
-If you’d prefer to have it emailed to you so you can read it later, *[*click here*](http://eepurl.com/VfE3z)*.*In the last four years, I’ve learned a lot about mortality.
-I’ve faced harder challenges than I ever expected to personally experience—at least not at my age.Despite those challenges, I am happier than I ever have been.
-I spend most days in good spirits—oddly enough, even thankful for the challenges that I’ve overcome.I’ve created this happy outlook primarily through reading the Stoics, reflecting on what they’ve said, and trying to apply those lessons to my life.**Becoming a Stoic…**> **“If you’re going through hell, keep going.” -Winston Churchill**
+If you’d prefer to have it emailed to you so you can read it later, *[*click here*](http://eepurl.com/VfE3z)*.*

+In the last four years, I’ve learned a lot about mortality.
+I’ve faced harder challenges than I ever expected to personally experience—at least not at my age.

+Despite those challenges, I am happier than I ever have been.
+I spend most days in good spirits—oddly enough, even thankful for the challenges that I’ve overcome.

+I’ve created this happy outlook primarily through reading the Stoics, reflecting on what they’ve said, and trying to apply those lessons to my life.

+**Becoming a Stoic…**

+> **“If you’re going through hell, keep going.” -Winston Churchill**
 >
-> *Stoic ideas give me encouragement to keep fighting through hard challenges, even when I’d rather give up.*My first introduction to Stoicism came from reading Seneca’s Letters from a Stoic.
-It immediately helped me solve a problem that I was facing.I was shocked — I had always learned about philosophy as kind of an esoteric, academic thing.
+> *Stoic ideas give me encouragement to keep fighting through hard challenges, even when I’d rather give up.*

+My first introduction to Stoicism came from reading Seneca’s Letters from a Stoic.
+It immediately helped me solve a problem that I was facing.

+I was shocked — I had always learned about philosophy as kind of an esoteric, academic thing.
 Certainly not something that was actually helpful.
-I was hooked, I bought more books.Today, I practice Stoicism as a type of life hack.
+I was hooked, I bought more books.

+Today, I practice Stoicism as a type of life hack.
 It makes me happier with my current life and it pushes me to higher levels of accomplishment.
-Two sometimes competing concepts, both of which are important to me.Letters from a Stoic is brilliant, but it was so full of anachronisms that it was hard to read.
+Two sometimes competing concepts, both of which are important to me.

+Letters from a Stoic is brilliant, but it was so full of anachronisms that it was hard to read.
 Sometimes I devoted so much time to deciphering what Seneca is saying, that I wasn’t able to appreciate the advice he was giving.

 Nevertheless, I highlighted almost every page of that book.
-Today, when a close friend faces either a large challenge or opportunity, I often buy them a copy of Letters from a Stoic.**Until now.
+Today, when a close friend faces either a large challenge or opportunity, I often buy them a copy of Letters from a Stoic.

+**Until now.
 Today, a new book has replaced Letters from a Stoic as my go-to recommended introduction to Stoicism. **[**The Obstacle is the Way**](http://www.amazon.com/The-Obstacle-Is-Way-Timeless/dp/1591846358)**, written by Ryan Holiday.
-The book is a far more approachable place to start.**Reading this book reminded me of first learning about Stoicism—and it inspired me to write this post and share my best advice with you.
+The book is a far more approachable place to start.**

+Reading this book reminded me of first learning about Stoicism—and it inspired me to write this post and share my best advice with you.
 I’ve suggested that many close friends look into Stoicism.
 If you’re feeling unsatisfied or unmotivated, I’d suggest that you look into it too.

 Of course, Stoicism is not a panacea.
 There are many paths to similar ideas.
-Ryan Holiday, the author of the book I recommend below, even points out that the title of his book: “The Obstacle is the Way”, is remarkably similar to [a Zen proverb](http://zenhabits.net/obstacle/): “The Obstacle is the Path.”Stoicism uniquely differs from other philosophies in it’s use of plain language and ideas.
-It’s easy to understand what the Stoics are trying to say (once you get past the anachronisms).The writings of Stoic philosophers offer pragmatic advice, uncomplicated by intricate language or presentation, that is both useful and immediately applicable.Stoicism has one of the easiest on-ramps I’ve seen in any type of personal development.
-You don’t have to be more flexible to get started, you don’t have to fundamentally change how your brain processes ideas, and you don’t have to parse dense and confusing texts.¹It’s even easier with The Obstacle is the Way.
+Ryan Holiday, the author of the book I recommend below, even points out that the title of his book: “The Obstacle is the Way”, is remarkably similar to [a Zen proverb](http://zenhabits.net/obstacle/): “The Obstacle is the Path.”

+Stoicism uniquely differs from other philosophies in it’s use of plain language and ideas.
+It’s easy to understand what the Stoics are trying to say (once you get past the anachronisms).

+The writings of Stoic philosophers offer pragmatic advice, uncomplicated by intricate language or presentation, that is both useful and immediately applicable.

+Stoicism has one of the easiest on-ramps I’ve seen in any type of personal development.
+You don’t have to be more flexible to get started, you don’t have to fundamentally change how your brain processes ideas, and you don’t have to parse dense and confusing texts.¹

+It’s even easier with The Obstacle is the Way.
 The book uses modern language and examples that make the concepts much easier to understand.
 It’s a far easier read, but still contains the core insights of Stoicism.
 It takes what was already a shorter on-ramp, and makes it even more approachable.
-That said — learning the principles is easy, **the challenge is in applying the knowledge, not in consuming it**.2 **Who can get value from Stoicism?**Anyone can apply Stoicism to their life.
-The challenges that the Stoic authors tried to solve include common challenges that we all face today.Here are some examples of challenges that friends of mine have faced where a Stoic outlook helped them tackle the issue:1.
-How to build a stable career in uncertain times
+That said — learning the principles is easy, **the challenge is in applying the knowledge, not in consuming it**.2

+**Who can get value from Stoicism?**

+Anyone can apply Stoicism to their life.
+The challenges that the Stoic authors tried to solve include common challenges that we all face today.

+Here are some examples of challenges that friends of mine have faced where a Stoic outlook helped them tackle the issue:

+1. How to build a stable career in uncertain times

 2. How to build and retain strong friendships